AlexErlewein/SpellSmut/CFF_DATA_EXTRACTION_COMPLETE.md

 # CFF Data Extraction Enhancement - COMPLETED

 **Date**: November 6, 2025
-**Project**: Orthanc's Workshop - SpellForce Item Browser
+**Project**: Orthancs Schmiede - SpellForce Item Browser
 **Status**: ✅ **COMPLETE**

 ## Overview

-Successfully implemented comprehensive data extraction from SpellForce GameData.cff files for both weapons and armor in the Orthanc's Workshop application.
+Successfully implemented comprehensive data extraction from SpellForce GameData.cff files for both weapons and armor in the Orthancs Schmiede application.
 This enhancement provides users with complete access to all available item data from the original game files.

 ## 🎯 Objectives Achieved